partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: What do we do now...

-Barley: *wan wan!*
+Barkley: *wan wan!*

 Momo: ....
-What, Barley?
+What, Barkley?

-Barley: *wan wan!*
+Barkley: *wan wan!*

-Momo: Barley, what are you trying to say?
+Momo: Barkley, what are you trying to say?

-Barley: *wan wan wan!*
+Barkley: *wan wan wan!*

-Judy: Could Barley be saying that he can sniff out the bombs?
+Judy: Could Barkley be saying that he can sniff out the bombs?

-Earb: That's right-mon!
-Barley is saying exactly that!
+Muku: That's right-mon!
+Barkley is saying exactly that!

-Momo: Barley, we're counting on you.
+Momo: Barkley, we're counting on you.
 Guide us to Momo-1 safely, please!

-Barley: *wan!*
+Barkley: *wan!*

 ## Potatomaze